SUI-Components/sui-components/components/form/basic/README.md

 # Form Basic

-React component that shows a form with list of suggestions under an input file when you start to write something.
+React component that shows a form which contains:
+- an input
+- an optional list of suggestions
+- an optional button

 ## Component Properties